owale/you-should-know/java.md

 The initialization block runs first, and then the body of the constructor is executed.

-construction process.
-Here is what happens in detail when a con-structor is called:
+**construction process.
+Here is what happens in detail when a con-structor is called :**
 	1. All data fields are initialized to their default value ( 0 , false , or null ).
 	2. All field initializers and initialization blocks are executed, in the order in which they occur in the class declaration.